Are you feeling constrained running your business from your desktop or laptop?

 You have various options when it comes to selecting a suitable server:

 - Buy or build your own: If you are practical and a little IT savvy, you can buy or create your on-premises server.
 Here you need to consider some practicalities such as performance specs and whether it can expand.
 You want a unit that’s scalable and can grow with you as you add applications and staff members to your team.
 Entry-level servers are about the price of a desktop PC, but with more resources for data management.
 Costs escalate as you add more features such as storage and processor speed.

 The con of this DIY approach is that you need to have the time and know-how to dedicate to setting it up and maintaining it.
 You also need to factor in the purchase of the hardware and the running costs into your budget.

 - Managed service: Your other option is to outsource this function to a managed service.
-If you have the budget you can either rent an on-premises unit or use a cloud-based service.
+If you have the budget, you can either rent an on-premises unit or use a cloud-based service.
 Both take the day-to-day hassle of maintaining the hardware component off your hands.
-You can also easily increase your capacity by buying more space on a cloud server or upgrading your service without purchasing new hardware.
+You can also quickly increase your capacity by buying more space on a cloud server or upgrading your service without purchasing new hardware.

 The downside of this option is that you need to be able to trust any provider with your information.
-If you are using a cloud service, your data is also not on-premises and access could be problematic if there is an outage.
+If you are using a cloud service, your data is also not on-premises, and access could be problematic if there is an outage.